 I landed a job at F+W Media, an eCommerce and content company that focuses on people’s niche hobbies, such as crafts, hunting, and art.
 While learning more and more about web development and the overall structure of the Web, I started my journey as a SEO and audience development specialist.
 I continue to gain loads of experience in the realm of search engine optimization as well as social media and overall marketing experience.
 Coming from a scientific and non-profit background, this was an eye-opening experience into the world of ecommerce marketing that I’ve never experienced before.

-I continue to work at F+W Media in Fort Collins, CO, and plan on pursuing my master’s degree in a technical or digital journalism field at a nearby university in the coming year or so.
-I also am a freelance blogger at the Society of Professional Journalists’ Generation J blog network and dive into freelance projects from time-to-time.
+I continue to work at F+W Media and plan on pursuing my master’s degree in a technical or digital journalism field at a nearby university in the coming year or so.
+I also am a part-time freelancer working with local organizations as well as blog at the Society of Professional Journalists’ Generation J blog network from time-to-time.

 Outside of journalism, I am an vivid outdoors and fitness enthusiast and cat-lover.
 Road trips, camping and hiking are some of my passions.
 I enjoy traveling anywhere and everywhere while simultaneously photographing the views and memories.